rusherdv/Discord-FiveM-Rol-Group-Job/README.md

 PRICE $30USD

-The groups and jobs that are defined are be able to expand so easy

-The script uses the API from the script: Discordroles
+The groups and jobs that are defined are be able to expand easy.
+With this script you need't use The script uses the API from the script: Discordroles.

-For buying contact me on Discord ---> rusher#3981
+For buying join to the <a href="https://discord.gg/bJrVfxRBmj">Discord<a>

 <hr>